 - Ambulance Concert & Dance (in Whalley) Burnley Express, 1 Feb.
 1899

 - Marriage of Mr. Thompson and Miss Green, of Whalley Burnley Express, 22 July 1899

 As Abbey Lodge’s first-ever Junior Warden he attained the Master’s Chair two years later in 1896.
 His Founders’ Jewel is on display in the Lodge Room.
 In the accompanying photograph he also proudly displays a Royal Arch Jewel.
 Abbey Chapter No. 2529 wasn’t consecrated until 1914 so he must have been in a Chapter elsewhere perhaps at Padiham.
 Thomas was awarded the Provincial honour of Past Provincial Grand Warden.

 Arthur Longworth (1853-1922), Treasurer

-Arthur was the fourth son of Solomon Longworth (1817-1895) of Darwen, Lancashire and was born at Langho.
-His father became a cotton magnate who worked on projects with Richard Thompson in Blackburn, Great Harwood and Padiham.
+Arthur was the fourth son of Solomon Longworth (1817-1895) of Darwen, Lancashire and was born at Billington on 28 November 1852.
+His father became a cotton magnate who worked on projects with Richard Thompson (Senior) in Blackburn, Great Harwood and Padiham.
 Like his brother Thomas, Arthur went into the family business.
 He married Susan Margaret Peterkin from Blackburn in 1887 and took up residence in Brooks Lane, Whalley.
 By 1901 they had moved into Clerk Hill, Whalley after the death of Solomon his father.